✓ Progress saved

 Let's figure out the new doctor's pay.

-When a DSO buys your practice, they either keep you on salary or hire a replacement doctor.
-Either way, that ongoing cost comes out of what they can afford to pay you.
-Let's set a fair market rate.
+When a buyer takes over the practice, they either keep the existing dentist on salary or hire a replacement.
+Either way, that ongoing cost reduces EBITDA before computing what the practice is worth to the buyer.
+Let’s set a fair market rate.

 Replacement doctor's pay rate